-There are a number of other scenarios where it is mandatory that the case be transferred to adult court if the child is 16 or 17 years old.
-Mandatory transfer to adult court involves any child 16 or 17 years old and applies to ANY felony where the child has been previously adjudicated delinquent for a prior felony involving any of following offenses/criteria:
+There are several other scenarios where it is mandatory that the case be transferred to adult court if the child is 16 or 17 years old.
+Mandatory transfer to adult court involves any child 16 or 17 years old and applies to ANY felony where the child has been previously adjudicated delinquent for a felony involving any of following offenses/criteria:

 - Attempt, commit or conspiracy to commit murder